A Folding Glock 19 For Concealed Carry?

 Folding Glock Concealed Carry...Is This Really A Good Idea?

-The reviews for the M3D indicate that folding Glock concealed carry is tenable from a mechanical standpoint.
+The reviews for the M3D indicate that folding is tenable from a mechanical standpoint.
 Function isn't compromised, so it'll shoot without issue.
 It's about the same size - in two dimensions - as a large-ish smartphone (think the Galaxy Note, iPhone 8 Plus) though it is obviously fatter and can, therefore, fit in a pocket.

 The Full Conceal Glock 19 M3D does do what it promises on paper.
 It's safe to carry.
 It's concealable.
 It fires, and it actually increases capacity if you carry the 21-round Magpul magazine.